Meeting of the Minds 2017 Annual SummitOctober 23-25, 2017

 What are the role of cities as the engines for social protection, inclusion, basic assets, full employment and solving intractable inequality?
 Hear from one of the leading voices in civic and labor organizing working towards employing the bottom 5% including the anxiously employed and the structurally unemployed.
 What solutions are working in New Orleans, New Bedford (MA), and other cities around the country that we can all learn from?

-- Saket Soni, Director, National Guestworker Alliance and New Orleans Workers Center for Racial Justice
+- Saket Soni, Executive Director, National Guestworker Alliance and New Orleans Workers Center for Racial Justice

 A People-Centered Model for Philanthropy in Cities